 In this article, we provide step-by-step instructions on using Azure Import/Export service to securely transfer large amounts of data to Azure Blob storage and Azure Files by shipping disk drives to an Azure data center.
 This service can also be used to transfer data from Azure storage to hard disk drives and ship to your on-premise sites.
 Data from a single internal SATA disk drive can be imported either to Azure Blob storage or Azure Files.

 This service only accepts internal SATA HDDs or SSDs only.
 No other device is supported.
 Do not send external HDDs, NAS devices, etc., as they will be returned if possible, or otherwise discarded.

 Follow the below steps if the data on the disk is to be imported into Azure Storage.

 Step 1: Prepare the drive/s using WAImportExport tool and generate journal file/s.

 - Identify the data to be imported into Azure Storage.
-This could be directories and standalone files on a local server or a network share.
+You can import directories and standalone files on a local server or a network share.

 - Depending on total size of the data, procure the required number of 2.5 inch SSD or 2.5" or 3.5" SATA II or III hard disk drives.